Language-based Audio Moment Retrieval: Audio moment retrieval

 We set the hop length of the sliding window to 1 in our experiment. \\ \textbf{(2) DETR-based network}.
 First, this network transforms $\mathbf{z}^{\rm (A)}$ and $\mathbf{z}^{\rm (T)}$ by Cross-attention Transformer to sequential latent feature that captures cross-modal dependency by measuring similarity between audio and text embeddings as follows:

 Furthermore, to capture the temporal dependency between the latent features, Transformer encoder transforms $\mathbf{z}$ leveraging the self-attention mechanism as follows:

 Finally, Transformer decoder transforms $\mathbf{z}'$ to $K$ candidate audio moments $\hat{y}_1,...,\hat{y}_K$ and their confidence scores $c_1,...,c_K\in [0,1]$.
 The confidence score represents how plausible the corresponding predicted moment is.
 Here, $K$ is the hyperparameter controlling the number of outputs that assumes sufficiently larger than the number of the ground truth moment.
-To output $K$ candidates, the decoder also takes $K$ trainable anchors in addition to $\mathbf{z}'$.
+To output $K$ candidates, the decoder also takes $K$ trainable anchors, which are parameters of the neural network controlling the number of output ~\cite{carion2020end} in addition to $\mathbf{z}'$.
 Finally, the decoder is formulated as follows:

 where $\hat{y}=(\hat{y}_1,...,\hat{y}_K)$ and $c=(c_1,...,c_K)$ is a tuple of predicted moments and confidence scores, respectively.
 Note that, moments are output as the center and width of the moment relative to the length of the audio because the model is implemented to mimic object detection.
 Since the number of ground-truth audio moments $N$ is unknown, we select plausible audio moments from the $K$ candidates by comparing the confidence scores with a threshold. \\ \textbf{(3) Loss function}.
 To output correct audio moments and confidence scores, AM-DETR is trained to minimize two types of losses, moment loss $\mathcal{L}_{\rm moment}$ and score loss $\mathcal{L}_{\rm score}$.
 The moment loss consists of $L_1$ loss and generalized Intersection over Union (gIoU) loss~\cite{rezatofighi2019generalized}. $L_1$ loss measures the error of the center coordinate and width of the predicted audio moment as follows: